 Cat cow is the simplest exercise on this site.
 It's also one of the most universally useful.
 Two positions, back and forth, coordinated with your breathing.
 That's it.
 No weight, no equipment, no complicated form cues.
 And yet it shows up in physical therapy clinics, yoga studios, CrossFit warm-ups, and pro sports training facilities.
 Why?
 Because your spine needs to move through its full range of motion regularly, and most people's spines don't.

-Here's the thing.
 If you sit at a desk, drive a car, or look at a phone (so, everyone), your spine spends most of the day stuck in a mild flexion.
 It doesn't extend.
 It doesn't articulate segment by segment.
 And over time, that stiffness accumulates.
 A 2017 study in the Journal of Physical Therapy Science confirmed what physical therapists have known for years: spinal mobilization exercises like cat cow reduce pain and improve function in people with chronic low back issues (Park et al., 2017).

 So while cat cow won't build muscle or burn calories, it does something that arguably matters more for most people.
 It keeps your spine healthy and moving well.
-And honestly, it feels really good.
+And it feels really good.
 Especially first thing in the morning when everything is stiff.

 How to Do Cat Cow (Step-by-Step)